Create form fields

-The most common tool for creating PDF forms is Adobe Acrobat, with a tutorial available here.
+The most common tool for creating PDF form fields is Adobe Acrobat, and a tutorial is available here.
 Alternative free tools like DocFly offer similar functionality.

-PyPDFForm also allows creating PDF form widgets on existing PDFs through coding.
+PyPDFForm also allows creating PDF form fields on existing PDFs through coding.

-This section of the documentation will mostly use this PDF as an example.
+This section of the documentation will primarily use this PDF as an example.

 Understanding the PDF coordinate system is necessary for this section.